 By CHRISTOPHER RUGABER and KEN THOMAS, AP Writers

-Facing a self-imposed deadline, President Donald Trump was considering whether to permanently exempt the EU and Mexico, Canada, Australia, Argentina and Brazil from tariffs that his administration imposed last month on imported steel and aluminum.
-The White House provided temporary exemptions in March and had until the end of Monday to decide whether to extend them.
+Facing a self-imposed deadline, Trump is considering whether to permanently exempt the European Union and five other countries from tariffs that his administration imposed last month on imported steel and aluminum.
+The White House provided temporary exemptions in March and has until the end of Monday to decide whether to extend them.

-The EU has said if it loses its exemption it will retaliate with its own tariffs on U.S. goods imported to Europe.
+If it loses its exemption, the EU has said it will retaliate with its own tariffs on U.S. goods imported to Europe.

 The confrontation stems from the president’s decision in March to slap tariffs of 25 percent on imported steel and 10 percent on imported aluminum.
 Trump justified the action by saying it was needed to protect American metal producers from unfair competition and bolster national security.
 But the announcement, which followed an intense internal White House debate, triggered harsh criticism from Democrats and some Republicans and roiled financial markets.